-Note: This table presents CAAR for selected time windows around the event according to the Fama-French (1993) three-factor model. t-test are in parentheses. ***, **, and * denote significance for 1 %, 5 %, and 10 %, respectively, using two-tailed tests.
-For remaining definitions, please refer to table 3.
+Note: This table presents CAAR for selected time windows around the event according to the Fama-French (1993) three-factor model.
+The t-stats are in parentheses, and ***, **, and * denote significance at the 1 %, 5 %, and 10 % levels, respectively, using two-tailed tests.
+For the remaining definitions, please refer to Table 3.

-Further examinations
+Further Examinations